 International students who have a valid, current F-1 visa are eligible for part-time (9 hours per week) employment on campus.
-F-1 students must maintain good Department of Homeland Security status to be eligible for on-campus employment.
-If you are interested, please see the Financial Aid Department located in the Administration Building.
+F-1 students must maintain good Dept. Of Homeland Security status to be eligible for on-campus employment.
+If you are interested in on-campus employment, please contact Financial Aid.